eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Before an error occurs, the error value is zero.
 Subsequently, it is raised to one.

-we have problems using the onCleanup() correctly, without causing
+We have problems using the onCleanup() correctly, without causing
 	errors due to my poor understanding of its function arguments.